Chansur25/PythonProject/README.md

 # PythonProject
-Detected Fake news using different Machine learning
+In this project, Fake news is detected using different Machine learning Model (Logistic , SVM , Naive Bayes and Neural Network)